syncfusion-content/asp.netmvc-docs/aspnetmvc/ListBox/Sorting.md

     We can change ListBox items rendering order either as ascending or descending, by using "SortOrder" property.
 By default SortOrder will be "None".
 Please use code as like in below,

-    This is example code position of the ListBox may change if your are apply styles as per ypur requirement.
+    This is example code position of the ListBox may change if your are apply styles as per your requirement.

     1. Add the below code in your view page to render the ListBox with sorting option